Solving Reach- and Stabilize-Avoid Problems Using Discounted Reachability: INTRODUCTION

 This limitation motivates the development of the infinite-horizon RA zero-sum game.
 For discrete-time systems, prior work leverages reinforcement learning to approximate RA value functions, where the convergence is guaranteed by designing a contractive Bellman backup operator that is induced from a discount factor \cite{Hsu*_Rubies-Royo*_Tomlin_Fisac_2021, HSU2023103811, li2023learningpredictivesafetyfilter, hsunguyen2023isaacs, wang2024magicsadversarialrlminimax,nguyen2024gameplay}.
 However, these works fail to provide deterministic safety guarantees or yield conservative RA sets in practice, although point-wise guarantees can be achieved during runtime by safety filtering for individual states \cite{hsunguyen2023isaacs, li2023learningpredictivesafetyfilter, wang2024magicsadversarialrlminimax, nguyen2024gameplay}.
 By designing a new discounted RA value function and a set-based certification method, \cite{li2024certifiable} addresses these issues.

 On the other hand, there is no equivalent work for continuous-time systems that considers all of these settings.
-For example, using HJ-based methods, the authors in \cite{Altarovici_Bokanowski_Zidani_2013} study both the finite and infinite-horizon RA problem, with disturbances only present in the finite case; neither yields a contraction mapping.
-Moreover, their method relies on augmenting the state space by one more dimension, which introduces additional computational complexity that grows exponentially with problem dimensionality.
+For example, using HJ-based methods, the authors in \cite{Zidani_2010} study the finite-horizon RA game (two-player).
+Although an extension to the infinite-horizon case is studied in \cite[Sec.
+4]{Altarovici_Bokanowski_Zidani_2013}, it considers a running cost problem and imposes no constraints on the terminal state, so the resulting value function does not encode the information on whether the system can reach the target in some finite time, which is different from the objective in our work.
+We make a remark on the differences in more detail after we introduce our value function in Section III.
+The authors in \cite{Xue_ACC} compute the lower and upper robust controlled invariant sets for differential games, but only consider the avoidance problem.
+The verification of reach-avoid properties for autonomous systems is discussed in \cite{Xue_TAC}, but does not consider the synthesis of controllers for zero-sum games.
 The authors in \cite{Kene_2018} devise a contractive Bellman operator but only consider the reach or avoid case.
-Inspired by these prior works, we propose a new HJ-based method to solve the infinite-horizon RA game that yields a contractive Bellman backup operator and does not need to augment the state space.
+Inspired by these prior works, we propose a new HJ-based method to solve the infinite-horizon two-player RA game that yields a contractive Bellman backup operator.
+By simultaneously accounting for all these problem components, which are often addressed separately in prior literature, we believe our work fills a large gap in this topic.

 Although reach-avoid games provide a fundamental framework for ensuring a system reaches a target while avoiding unsafe states, they inherently focus on goal achievement rather than long-term safety; there are no guarantees on remaining in the goal (or maintaining safety) once the goal has been reached or after the prescribed time horizon.
 To ensure that the system remains in the goal set, the notion of reach-avoid-stay (RAS) has been extensively studied, and a popular family of methods tries to find a joint Control Lyapunov Barrier Function (CLBF), though each of them faces distinct challenges.
 For discrete-time systems, \cite{so2023solving, Chenevert_Li_Kannan_Bae_Lee_2024} resort to reinforcement learning for scalability, but neither provides verification methods for the learned RAS sets, i.e., safety and stay are not guaranteed in practice.